csi4999-mims/Website/README.md

    git clone https://github.com/csi4999-mims/Website.git ./mims-website
    ```

-2. Navigate to that directory and run `composer update`.
+2. Navigate to that directory and run `composer update` to download
+   and install all the required libraries.

    ``` shell
    cd ./mims-website
    composer update
    ```

-   This will download and install all the necessary components to run
-   the MIMS site.

 ## Database Setup ##